Top of Page

 Whole-Grade Acceleration

-Whole-grade acceleration (also known as grade skipping) is the full-time admission of a student currently enrolled in 4th-6th grade who meets the criteria set by the district to a higher grade level than is typical given the student’s age, for access to appropriately challenging learning opportunities.
+Whole-grade acceleration (also known as grade skipping) is the full-time admission of a student who meets the criteria set by the district to a higher grade level than is typical given the student’s age, for access to appropriately challenging learning opportunities.

 Student putting on a backpack